smariapena/smariapena/README.md

-# Green Squares Mean Nothing
+# Behind the green squares

 Quotes about me that people who I have worked with have said about me...